Learn What You Need to Know About Your Injury and Disability Claim.

 A third party claim is like any other personal injury claim.
 There are time limits involved, and you have the right to make the same claim for damages as you would with any other claim.
 Sometimes, you will be able to claim losses that the workers' compensation did not provide you, like compensation for the loss of your health and quality of life.

-If you have any questions about a third party claim, give us a call at 503-325-8600.
+If you have any questions about a third party claim, contact us.
 We have handled many third party claims, all the way through trial, and help people with these issues all the time.

 Who Is Contacting Me After My Oregon Auto Collision Injury?